 Waste management is one of the most recent and critical concepts to catch the attention of the developed countries who are now facing an immense crisis in the field, owing to the rapid pace of industrial activity.

-A recent report released by the authorities in context of waste management in Australia lays down various options to support voluntary industry-led programmes.
+A recent report released by the authorities in the context of waste management in Australia lays down various options to support voluntary industry-led programmes.

-One of the important legislations in context of waste management in Australia is the Environment Protection Act, 1993 administered by the Environment Protection Agency, aiming to achieve sustainable development by promoting environmentally sound practices in the country.
+One of the critical legislation is the Environment Protection Act, 1993 administered by the Environment Protection Agency, aiming to achieve sustainable development by promoting environmentally sound practices in the country.